 #4 Singer 4432 Heavy Duty Extra-High Speed Sewing Machine

 The 4432 is the only machine under $200 to make it onto our list of the best sewing machines for leather.
-Despite its low price tag, it does an excellent job of sewing through leather and other heavy duty materials.
+Despite its low price tag, it does an excellent job of sewing through leather and other heavy-duty materials.

 The combination of the heavy duty metal frame and powerful and high-speed motor makes it a capable machine for lightweight leather projects.

 The use of a box feed and feed pressure adjuster allows it to sew thick materials without skipping stitches.
-The machine comes with snap-on feet so you can easily add your own presser foot for better control.
+The machine comes with snap-on feet so you can quickly add your own presser foot for better control.

 Overall, this little machine is a good machine for sewing lightweight leather projects and makes beautiful and durable stitches.
 It is however not a workhorse and should not be used by someone who sews leather on a daily basis.
-It is a great machine for beginners and those with very low budgets.
+It is a great machine for beginners and those with meager budgets.

 #5 Singer S18 Studio

 The S18 is not a specialty leather sewing machine but an all-around high-performance sewing and quilting machine that is also great for sewing leather.
-This mid-priced Singer machine packs a ton of features for those looking for a computerized sewing machine that is good at sewing heavy materials such as upholstery, denim, and leather.
+This mid-priced Singer machine packs a ton of features for those looking for a computerized sewing machine that is good at sewing through heavy materials such as upholstery, denim, and leather.